Regence Logos

 Selection of Technologies for Policy Development

-Issues are selected for medical policy development through referrals from Regence staff, the physician and provider community, and members.
+Issues are selected for medical policy development through referrals from staff, physicians, provider communities, and members.
 Priority may be given to the following:

-• New diagnostic tests, therapeutic procedures or medical devices for which other good alternatives do not exist
+• New diagnostic tests, therapeutic procedures, or medical devices for which no other good alternatives exist;

-• Medical technologies that have generated a high level of interest for members and/or providers
+• Medical technologies that have generated a high level of interest; and

-• New information is available in the peer-reviewed scientific literature that may change the status of a technology from investigational to medically necessary
+• New information published in the peer-reviewed scientific literature that may change the status of a technology from investigational to medically necessary.

 Research Sources

-3. Evidence-based guidelines developed by national organizations and recognized authorities
+3. Evidence-based clinical practice guidelines developed by national organizations and other recognized authorities;

 Definition of Medical Necessity